Stäng

 The Hörte ruin

-Just east of the harbour along the coastal road and the steep shoreline, there is a fake ruin, a gable in granite and brick that landowner Albert Balzar Wallis at Dybäck Castle built in 1907 in memory of the former Hörtehus, a warehouse from the Hanseatic period.
-During the romantic period of the 19. century, it was common for estates and castles to build artificial ancient monuments.
+Just east of the harbour, along the coastal road and the steep shoreline, stands a decorative “ruin”: a gable built of granite and brick.
+It was constructed in 1907 by Albert Balzar Wallis of Dybäck Castle to commemorate the former Hörtehus, a warehouse from the Hanseatic era.
+Creating artificial ancient monuments was a popular practice among estates and castles during the Romantic period of the 19th century.

 Sweden’s southernmost deciduous forest